EVERYBODY WANTS THE GOOD LIFE, BUT NOT EVERYBODY GETS THE GOOD LIFE…

 In my opinion, Tai Lopez is not a blatant scammer, nor are his 67 steps fraudulent, in fact, if taken in the correct context they can be quite inspirational and useful.
 They’re not meant to make you “get rich quick” and they’re not meant to actually get you the “person of your dreams”, instead, they’re meant to put you in the right mindset to do so yourself.

-If you think about it the way it was worded it in the comment section: $1 for an hour of “fluffy” info is actually not that bad.
-As far as Tai’s current/past dating websites go, I would steer clear away from those based on the poor reviews and wild claims alone, hit up the bar instead – you’ll probably have significantly better odds.
+That said, I’m not convinced that they’re worth the recurring monthly fee of $67 either, a one-time fee for sure; if you think about it the way it was worded it in the comment section: $1 for an hour of “fluffy” info is actually an alright deal.
+As far as Tai’s dating websites go, I would steer clear away from those based on the poor reviews and wild claims alone, hit up the bar instead – you’ll probably have significantly better odds.